ktorio/ktor-get-started-sample/README.md

-The project created in the [Creating a New Ktor Project](https://ktor.io/docs/intellij-idea.html) tutorial.
+The project created in the [Creating a new Ktor project](https://ktor.io/docs/intellij-idea.html) tutorial.